crash5/CopyWithLineNumbersReloaded/README.md

-# Copy With Line Numbers Reloaded - Sublime Text Package
+# Copy With Line Numbers Reloaded

 Use codes from:
  - https://github.com/freeella/copy_with_line_numbers.sublime-package